 For optimum voice quality, we recommend that you use Google Chrome as your browser on a high-speed, low latency Ethernet or Wireless connection.

 Setting up the network for best results

 Voice uses Twilio to provide our VOIP services.
-In order to provide Voice, your browser will establish a connection to Twilio on the addresses and ports below.
+In order to provide Voice, your browser establishes a connection to Twilio on these addresses and ports:

 |RTP||A dynamic IP pulled from Amazon’s public range||Any||10,000 – 20,000||UDP|

-You can find Amazon's dynamic IP range on their forums here.
+You can find Amazon's dynamic IP range on their forums.

-For Client-Side ports, most machines will select from the ephermaral range of Ports 1,024 to 65,535.
+For client-side ports, most machines select from the ephemeral range of ports 1,024 to 65,535.